 Finca La Loma is located in Vereda Agua Negra in the Pitalito municipality of Huila.
-The farm has 12 hectares planted with many varieties, including Caturra, Variedad Colombia, Pink Bourbon, Pacamara, Laurina, and Geisha.
+The farm has 12 hectares planted with many varieties, including Caturra, Variedad Colombia, Pink Bourbon, Pacamara, Laurina, and Gesha.
 The mill on the farm includes a depulper and tanks for dry fermentation.
 Producers Rodrigo Sanchez Valencia and Claudia Samboni have been cultivating coffee on La Loma since 2011.

 All cherries harvested are measured for degrees Brix.
 Based on sugar content indicated, the team then designates which processing method is appropriate.
 Coffees with 24-27 degrees Brix are processed as washed coffees, beginning with depulping cherries they day they are harvested.
 Coffee is fermented between 28 and 32 hours, fully washed with clean water, transferred to the solar dryer for several days, and finally moved to shaded raised beds to complete the drying process.
 Floaters are removed at the first stage prior to depulping to produce clean, consistent coffees that represent the terroir of the farm.
+Coffee from La Loma is dry milled at the Aromas del Sur facility in Pitalito.

 Read more about coffee at Monteblanco and new processing innovations.